 NOTE: If you’re concerned with colorfastness, test an inconspicuous area first.

-Apply water repellent directly to surface of your footwear (it can be wet or dry).
+Apply water repellent directly to the surface of your footwear (it can be wet or dry).
 Whether using a spray or gel, make sure you fully saturate the surface.
-Stuff newspaper into the shoe/boot to make it dry faster.
+Stuff newspaper into the shoe/boot to absorb moisture and make it dry faster.
 This will also help the wet shoe or boot maintain proper shape as it dries.

 Step 4: Get the garden hose.

 Once dry, test ’em out.
 This is the fun part – start with a few sprays or a light dribble from the sink.
 If you saturated those babies with water repellent like we recommended, they’ll be shedding water like a slip ‘n slide.